 Spaniels – particularly working dogs – have been bred for long, tough days in the field and they won’t be happy or at peak health if they aren’t exercised enough.

-To prevent anxiety and problems such as barking or howling, exercise should be a top priority, a tried dog will sleep.
+To prevent anxiety and problems such as barking or howling, exercise should be a top priority, a tired dog will sleep.

 Give your spaniel regular checks